Chaplain Harry Burns, MA, BCC

-Chaplain Harry Burns, BA, MA, BCC, is a Chaplain at Novant Health Presbyterian Medical Center in Charlotte, N.C.
-He has been an ordained pastor in the AME Church for over thirty five years.
-He was the first African American Minister appointed at the Citadel, The Military School of the South in 1987.
-Burns holds a BA Degree in Business Management from Shaw University in Raleigh, NC.
+Chaplain Harry Burns is a Chaplain at Novant Health Presbyterian Medical Center in Charlotte, N.C.
+He has also served as a Community Engagement Specialist with the Community Engagement Department.
+He has been an ordained pastor in the AME Church for over thirty-four years.
+Chaplain Burns was the first African American Minister appointed at the Citadel, The Military School of the South in 1987.
+He holds a BA Degree in Business Management from Shaw University in Raleigh.
 He has a Masters of Arts Degree in Religion from the Pittsburgh Theological Seminary in Pittsburgh, PA.
-He is a Board Certified Chaplain with the Association of Professional Chaplains, has served three years on the Quality Commission, writing standards for APC and later served on the Board of Directors for the Association for Professional Chaplains.
+Burns is a Board Certified Chaplain with the Association of Professional Chaplains.
+He served three years on the Quality Commission, writing standards for APC and later served on the Board of Directors for the Association for Professional Chaplains.